Chromate conversion coating is a type of conversion coating. Conversion coatings generally converts surface properties of substrate materials.

+They are available as hexvalent and trivalent chromates.
 Hexavalent coatings are banned because of their poisonous nature.
-Trvalent coatings are more popular these days.
+Trivalent coatings are more popular these days.

 Properties of Chromate Conversion Coatings